risingisland/evoSearch/README.md

 ### evoSearch template chunk example:
-This is the template for your resutls page.
+This is the template for your results page.
 Added to this example is a call to a TV (Main-Image) to also be displayed.

 ```
 <!-- Template Chunk -->